Osaka Prefecture

 Very traditional kaiseki restaurants do not have an open dining floor plan, but individual private rooms.
 These rooms meant to give the customers a sense of exclusivity and privacy.
 There are only four rooms in the whole restaurant, so it might be hard to get a room if you are on a tight schedule.

-Dining room at Sakaguchiro
+Private room in Sakaguchiro

 Dining at Sakaguchiro

 These are some of the dishes we were served during our visit.
 The menu here is seasonal, so you will never know what you are getting until you get there.
-Also, since this is a kaiseki, you do not order items per se.
-Rather the restaurant offers it seasonal course menu and that is what you pay for.

 Do not let the portion sizes fool you!
 While it may seem like you are not getting very much food, more than likely you will be pleasantly full by the end of your meal.
 Take your time, slow down, and enjoy the food.
 Also, this is not a cheap restaurant.
-Tt costs roughly 6,500 yen per person, but we found it worth every cent and would gladly eat there again.
+It costs roughly 6,500 yen per person, but we found it worth every cent and would gladly eat there again.

 Reservations are required at Sakaguchiro and can be a little complicated as the restaurant has no website, and all reservations must be made in Japanese by phone at least one day advance.
 Your hotel might be able to help you make your reservation if you ask the concierge services.